-How the past 24 hours have changed Brexit
+Deal or no deal: How a day changed Brexit

 So the choreography was set: a working lunch with European Commission President Jean-Claude Juncker, followed by a meeting with European Council President Donald Tusk and capped off with a triumphant statement to the House of Commons in London on Tuesday.

 It didn't quite work out like that.
 May relies for support in the UK Parliament from a small but hardline party in Northern Ireland -- the Democratic Unionist Party (DUP).
-And when the DUP's 10 members of Parliament got wind of the language in the May's deal around the arcane but historically significant issue of the Irish border, they had something of a public meltdown.
+And when the DUP's 10 members of Parliament got wind of the language in May's deal around the arcane but historically significant issue of the Irish border, they had something of a public meltdown.
 May was forced to abandon her plans and return to London.

 May insisted later that there were merely a "couple of issues" that remained outstanding and that she was confident a deal could be done soon.
 But as the dust settled on Tuesday, it was clear from the previous day's breakneck developments in London, Brussels and Dublin that the contours of a final Brexit deal had fundamentally changed.